pchemguy/ChatGPTExploratoryPrompting/GeneralPrompting.md

 If you're referring to a formal, standardized term, the specific terminology might depend on the domain or application (e.g., "persistent state" in software engineering).
 Let me know if you'd like more domain-specific examples!
 </details>

-This further exploration provides several candidate term for what I referred as "global context" above.
-## Real-Time Web Search Queries
+# Real-Time Web Search Queries
 ### Q: Who is the 48<sup>th</sup> POTUS?

 ### Q: Who is the wealthiest candidate for a position in the 47th POTUS administration and what is its proposed job title?